anup26x11x2006/Scientific-Calculator/README.md

-   # SCIENTIFIC-CALCULAtor Made By ANUP
+   # SCIENTIFIC-CALCULATor Made By ANUP